2bndy5/CirquePinnacle/docs/pico_sdk.rst

            when the application won't use the Pinnacle's anymeas mode.
 This option is not specific to the examples, rather it can be specified in any Pico-SDK project that uses the CirquePinnacle library.

-       ``-DPINNACLE_SPI_SPEED=13000000``
+       ``-DPINNACLE_SPI_SPEED=6000000``
            The SPI speed can be set with ``-DPINNACLE_SPI_SPEED=xxx`` to lower the default speed/baudrate used on the SPI bus.
-Default value is the maximum 13 MHz.
+Default value is the officially recommended 6 MHz; maximum supported is 13 MHz.
 This option is not specific to the examples, rather it can be specified in any Pico-SDK project that uses the CirquePinnacle library.

 3. Build the examples.